pbs-assess/pbsEDM/README.md

 <!-- badges: end -->

-An R Package to Implement some of the Delay Embedding Methods of Empirical Dynamic Modelling
+An R package to implement some of the methods of empirical dynamic modelling

 The name `pbsEDM` amalgamates our workplace, the Pacific Biological Station (PBS) in British Columbia, Canada, with Empirical Dynamic Modelling (EDM), the focus of the package.
 The package was developed in conjuction with a manuscript currently being submitted.